afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/AnalogClutchPaddles/AnalogClutchPaddles_en.md

 You should also set two input numbers for the clutch paddles to work in "regular buttons" mode: place a call to `inputHub::setClutchInputNumbers()`.
 More on this later.

 Recalibration can be achieved through the companion app, but you may assign a button combination for that.
-Place a call to `inputHub:setCalibrationCommandBitmaps()`:
+Place a call to `inputHub:cmdRecalibrateAnalogAxis_setBitmap()`.

-- First parameter is a sequence of calls to `BITMAP(<input number>)` separated by `|`.
+Parameter is a sequence of calls to `BITMAP(<input number>)` separated by `|`.
 All buttons have to be pressed at the same time and none of the others.
-- Ignore the second (optional) parameter or set to zero, for now, since it is not related to this subsystem.

 The following example will set buttons `A` and `Start` for recalibration: